IIIF/cookbook-recipes/recipe/0540-link-for-opening-multiple-canvases/index.md

 ## Implementation Notes

 Some viewers already implement custom formats for exporting the current workspace for sharing or later use.
-Content State API could be used for the same purpose, adding the advantage of direct loading of the workspace using a crafted link with the `iiif-content` query parameter.
+The Content State API could be used for the same purpose, adding the advantage of direct loading of the workspace using a crafted link with the `iiif-content` query parameter.
 The [multiple targets for a comparison view section](https://iiif.io/api/content-state/1.0/#53-multiple-targets-for-a-comparison-view) describes a method for targetting two Canvases at the same time; each Canvas could be from a different Manifest.

 For this purpose, we create an Annotation with `motivation` set to `["contentState"]`.
-The value of the the `target` attribute of the Annotation is a list containing the `id` of the Canvases and a `partOf` attribute with the `id` of the Manifests they belong to.
+The value of the the `target` property of the Annotation is a list containing the `id` of the Canvases and a `partOf` property with the `id` of the Manifests they belong to.

 We can hence encode the Annotation as explained in the [Content State encoding guidelines](https://iiif.io/api/content-state/1.0/#6-content-state-encoding), and then pass the encoded string to the viewer as the value of the `iiif-content` query parameter.

 ## Restrictions

-None known.
+Note Content State does not define how the viewer should show the two Canvas.
+It only mentions:

+“This data structure can be used by clients to load the resource required, present a particular part of the resource to the user.” https://iiif.io/api/content-state/1.0/#content-state

+Viewers may show the Canvases side by side or decide to use different approaches (e.g. opening two browser tabs).
 ## Example
 In this example we want to compare two painting of the Colosseum from two different Manifests.
 One of the two Manifest is available at the following [link](manifest.json).
 We can notice that the Colosseum painting is in the second Canvas.
 The other Manifest is from another recipe, and can be [accessed here](https://iiif.io/api/cookbook/recipe/0318-navPlace-navDate/manifest-2.json).